This article was originally a blog post at https://www.propelleraero.com/things-to-know-about-ground-control-in-drone-surveying/

 Most markers meet two simple criteria:

-2. Clear geometry indicating the measured centre of the marker
+2. Clear geometry indicating the measured center of the marker

 With this in mind, the most commonly used marker designs are either a crosshair or checkerboard design.
 If you are planning to use ground control but haven’t settled on a design yet, the markers below are a good start: